tylerharter/cs320/s20/p2/README.md

 Feb 21 (a Friday) and Feb 22 (a Saturday).
 In general, bus availability is limited on weekends.

-Users of you're module should be able to create `BusDay` objects like this:
+Users of your module should be able to create `BusDay` objects like this:

 ```python
 from datetime import datetime